On the labelling of characters of Weyl groups of type $F_4$: Abstract

 \section{Abstract}

-In the existing literature on characters of finite groups of Lie type, there exist two different conventions about the labelling of the characters of Weyl groups of type~$F_4$.
-The purpose of this note is to point out some issues related to these two conventions, and to explain what needs to be taken into account when using tables concerning unipotent characters or the Springer correspondence for simple algebraic groups of exceptional type.
+In the literature on finite groups of Lie type, there exist two different conventions about the labelling of the irreducible characters of Weyl groups of type~$F_4$.
+We point out some issues concerning these two conventions and their effect on tables about unipotent characters or the Springer correspondence.
+Using experiments related to these issues with the computer algebra system {\sf CHEVIE}, we spotted an error in Spaltenstein's tables for the generalised Springer correspondence in type~$E_7$.